bamadesigner/rock-the-slackbot/readme.txt

 * When a post is updated
 * When a post is deleted
 * When a post is trashed
+* When a comment is added
+* When a comment is approved
+* When a comment is unapproved
+* When a comment is marked as spam
+* When a comment is trashed
 * When a 404 error is thrown
 * When a menu item is deleted
 * When media is added